Welcome to the new KidsHealth website! See what is new.

 The best time for your child to have an eye check is between the ages of 2 and a half and 3 years.
 At this age, your child will be old enough for a very accurate vision test and it is still early enough to manage any problems.

-Remember to see your family doctor if you have any other concerns about your baby's eyes.
+Remember to see a health professional if you have any other concerns about your baby's eyes.

 Last reviewed